UPPMAX/programming_formalisms/docs/project_start/startup.md

     - `cd` the new directory that was created
     - list the files with `ls`
-    - **Think of cloning as downloading the `.git` part to your computer**.
-    - After downloading the `.git` part the branch pointed to by HEAD is automatically checked out.

     **Create a folder with your name**

     - step into (``cd``) the ``learners/`` directory